-All batteries are considered hazardous waste in California when they are discarded.
-This includes all batteries of sizes AAA, AA, C, D, button cell, 9 Volt, and all other batteries, both rechargeable and single use.
-All batteries must be recycled, or taken to a household hazardous waste disposal facility, a universal waste handler (e.g., storage facility or broker), or an authorized recycling facility.
+Batteries are considered hazardous waste in California when they are discarded.
+This includes AAA, AA, C, D, button cell, 9-volt, and all other batteries, both rechargeable and single-use.
+All batteries must be recycled or taken to a household hazardous waste disposal facility, a universal waste handler (e.g., storage facility or broker), or an authorized recycling facility.

-Batteries are considered hazardous because of the metals and/or other toxic or corrosive materials contain within.
+Batteries are considered hazardous because of the metals and/or other toxic or corrosive materials they contain.
 Batteries are potentially a valuable source of recyclable metal.

-According to a report entitled, Household Universal Waste Generation in California, August 2002, there were 507,259,000 batteries sold in California in the year 2001.
-According to survey results published in the report, only 0.55% of these batteries were recycled.
+According to a report titled Household Universal Waste Generation in California, 507,259,000 batteries were sold in California in 2001.
+According to the report, only 0.55 percent of these batteries were recycled.

 Hazardous waste regulations designate a category of hazardous wastes called “universal waste.”
-This category includes many items, batteries, fluorescent lamps, cathode ray tubes, instruments that contain mercury, and others.
+This category includes batteries, fluorescent lamps, cathode ray tubes, instruments that contain mercury, and other items.

-- Where Can I Recycle My...?—Call 1-800-CLEAN-UP (253-2687) or enter your ZIP code at this Web site to find the nearest recycling center.
-Includes information about most recyclable household waste, including household hazardous waste collection centers.
+- Where Can I Recycle My… Call 1-800-CLEAN-UP (253-2687) or enter a ZIP code at this website to find the nearest recycling center.
+Information about most recyclable household waste, including household hazardous waste collection centers, is included.

-- Local Governmental Household Hazardous Waste Agencies—See the Web site for your local governmental household hazardous waste agency for the latest information in your area.
+- Local Governmental Household Hazardous Waste Agencies.
+See the website for local governmental household hazardous waste agencies.

 - Other Solutions

-- The Big Green Box—The Big Green Box™ is a national program that offers companies, consumers, municipalities, and other generators, a low cost, easy, and flexible way to recycle their batteries and portable electronic devices.
+- The Big Green Box.
+The Big Green Box™ is a national program that offers companies, consumers, municipalities, and other generators, a low-cost, easy, and flexible way to recycle batteries and portable electronic devices.
 Once The Big Green Box™ is purchased, all shipping, handling, and recycling fees are included.
-The Big Green Box™ includes a UN approved, pre-labeled container, pre-paid shipping to and from the recycling facility, and of course, all recycling fees.
+The Big Green Box™ includes a UN-approved, pre-labeled container, pre-paid shipping to and from the recycling facility, and of course, all recycling fees.

-- Retriev Technologies Inc.—A company that recycles most types and sizes of batteries including alkaline, Lithium, Mercury, NiCd, Lead and many others.
+- Retriev Technologies Inc. This company recycles most types and sizes of batteries including alkaline, lithium, mercury, NiCd, lead, and others.

-- Kinsbursky Brothers Inc—A U.S. Environmental Protection Agency permitted battery-recycling facility in California.
+- Kinsbursky Brothers Inc. A U.S. EPA-permitted battery-recycling facility in California.

-- Buy Rechargeable Batteries and a Battery Charger—Devices powered by ordinary AAA, AA, C, D, and 9 Volt batteries can be powered by rechargeable batteries of those sizes.
-For a complete explanation, see Waste Prevention and Recycling Tools.
+- Buy Rechargeable Batteries and a Battery Charger.
+Devices powered by ordinary AAA, AA, C, D, and 9-volt batteries can be powered by rechargeable batteries of those sizes.

-- Look for Portable Electronic Devices that Do Not Use Batteries—There are a few that use no batteries at all, but instead use a capacitor that is recharged, typically by shaking the device or by normal use.
+- Look for Portable Electronic Devices that Do Not Use Batteries.
+Some devices instead use a capacitor that is recharged, typically by shaking the device or by normal use rather than batteries.
 See Alternative Power Products for details.